-In Section 2, we argued that Africa must participate in building and deploying its own AI if there is to be trust, adoption, and consequent benefits.
-In turn, this meaningful exploitation of AI requires a skilled workforce and the demand for AI engineers will increase significantly (Pillay and Access Partnership, 2018).
-The challenge for the education system in Africa - at every level, from primary to third level and beyond - is to adapt to the new needs for Industry 4.0 by focusing in primary and secondary education on science, technology, engineering, and mathematics (STEM) subjects (Banga and te Velde, 2018a,b), and in third- and fourth-level education on imparting the requisite skills that will allow graduates to adapt quickly to the evolving AI landscape (Badiane and Braun, 2019).
+In Sect.
+2, we argued that Africa must participate in building and deploying its own AI if there is to be trust, adoption, and consequent benefits.
+In turn, this meaningful exploitation of AI requires a skilled workforce and the demand for AI engineers will increase significantly [72].
+The challenge for the education system in Africa-at every level, from primary to third level and beyond-is to adapt to the new needs for Industry 4.0 by focusing in primary and secondary education on science, technology, engineering, and mathematics (STEM) subjects [13, 14], and in third- and fourth-level education on imparting the requisite skills that will allow graduates to adapt quickly to the evolving AI landscape [12].

 There is evidence that this is happening.
-For example, with sponsorship from Google and Facebook, the African Institute of Mathematical Sciences (AIMS, 2021) launched a Master of Machine Intelligence in Kigali, Rwanda, in 2018 (Cisse, 2018; AIMMI, 2021).
-With the backing of the Government of Rwanda, Carnegie Mellon University Africa offers two Masters programs, one in in Electrical and Computer Engineering and one in Information Technology, both targeting key skills in AI, machine learning, data science, software engineering, cyber-security, telecommunications, and energy systems (CMU-Africa, 2021), with a dedicated Master program in Engineering AI in the pipeline.
-With the support of over US\$10 million from the African Development Bank, the Rwandan Development Board completed the construction of a new campus for CMU-Africa in 2019 as part of Kigali Innovation City (KIC) (Badiane and Braun, 2019).
-Google opened an AI Research Lab in Accra, Ghana, in 2018; and the Deep Learning Indaba summer schools (Indaba, 2021) attract more applicants than they can accept from almost half the countries in Africa (Cisse, 2018).
-When the constraints of the Covid-19 pandemic meant that they could not hold these summer schools, the organizers, still committed to their mission to "strengthen African machine learning and artificial intelligence", launched instead a program of AI4D innovation grants (IndabaX, 2021).
-The successful annual IBRO-SIMONS Computational Neuroscience Imbizoalso had to be suspended during the pandemic but will be held again in 2022 (IBRO-SIMONS, 2021).
+For example, with sponsorship from Google and Facebook, the African Institute of Mathematical Sciences [9] launched a Master of Machine Intelligence in Kigali, Rwanda, in 2018 [8, 20].
+With the backing of the Government of Rwanda, Carnegie Mellon University Africa offers two Masters programs, one in in Electrical and Computer Engineering and one in Information Technology, both targeting key skills in AI, machine learning, data science, software engineering, cyber-security, telecommunications, and energy systems [21], with a dedicated Master program in Engineering AI in the pipeline.
+With the support of over US\$10 million from the African Development Bank, the Rwandan Development Board completed the construction of a new campus for CMU-Africa in 2019 as part of Kigali Innovation City (KIC) [12].
+Google opened an AI Research Lab in Accra, Ghana, in 2018; and the Deep Learning Indaba summer schools [45] attract more applicants than they can accept from almost half the countries in Africa [20].
+When the constraints of the Covid-19 pandemic meant that they could not hold these summer schools, the organizers, still committed to their mission to "strengthen African machine learning and artificial intelligence", launched instead a program of AI4D innovation grants [46].
+The successful annual IBRO-SIMONS Computational Neuroscience Imbizo4 also had to be suspended during the pandemic but will be held again in 2022 [43].